nicolabs/nicolabs.net/about.md

 ## Privacy policy

 We do not collect any information, but [GitHub may collect User Personal Information from visitors, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of the Website and the Service](https://help.github.com/en/github/site-policy/github-privacy-statement#github-pages).

-Pages with a Disqus thread are subject to [Disqus' privacy policy](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).